For the animals

 The production of meat and other animal products places a heavy burden on the environment - from crops and water required to feed the animals, to the transport and other processes involved from farm to fork.
 The vast amount of grain feed required for meat production is a significant contributor to deforestation, habitat loss and species extinction.
 On the other hand, considerably lower quantities of crops and water are required to sustain a vegan diet, making the switch to veganism one of the easiest, most enjoyable and most effective ways to reduce our impact on the environment.

-Few would argue that action is required on our part when it comes to helping people in developing countries.
-For the same reasons a vegan diet is good for the environment, plant-based living is a more sustainable way of feeding the human family.
+Just like veganism is the sustainable option when it comes to looking after our planet, plant-based living is also a more sustainable way of feeding the human family.
 A plant-based diet requires only one third of the land needed to support a meat and dairy diet.
-With rising global food and water insecurity due to the ever-increasing world population, there's never been a better time to adopt a more sustainable way of living - and avoiding animal products is one of the simplest ways to start.
+With rising global food and water insecurity due to a myriad of environmental and socio-economic problems, there's never been a better time to adopt a more sustainable way of living.
+Avoiding animal products is one of the simplest ways an individual can reduce the strain on food as well as other resources, especially considering the lack of which disproportionately affects the poorest people all over the world.

 Why vegetarian isn't enough